stef/pwdsphinx/README.md

 in any way sensitive, you might want to link this file to `/dev/null`.
 The `contrib/README.md` should give you an idea of how else to combine these scripts.

+## Credits

+This project was funded through the NGI0 PET Fund, a fund established by NLnet with financial support from the European Commission's Next Generation Internet programme, under the aegis of DG Communications Networks, Content and Technology under grant agreement No 825310.